THISISDINOSAUR/Anatomy/README.md

 - Handle when no parameters specified
 Should  return dinosaur with default parameters.
 Also, need to reset parameters when regardless, to handle when only certain parameters are specified.

+### Web UI

+Top priority after the server.
+A website that uses the server to display the generated creature, and provide an interface to edit the parameters.

 ### Ecosystem level features

 - Parameter range analysis